Thinking About Retirement? Here’s How to Find Your Own North Star and Get More from Life

 At first, I assumed what Karen and Kathy were experiencing was common for almost all individuals after retirement.
 Then I thought about a few other retiree friends who were unwavering in their post-career enthusiasm.

-Introvert-Leaning Women Without Limits
+Introvert-Leaning Women Without Limits in Ret

 Karen and Kathy are both self-professed introverts.
 They can be outgoing, but both need solitude to recharge.